Climate Action

 By the end of 2030, from a 2018 base year, McDonald’s commits to reduce:

-Achieving these targets will require continued and immediate action throughout our own business and across our full value chain – including our independent Franchisees and suppliers, with support and enabling conditions from industry peers, NGOs and government on all levels.
+Achieving these ambitions will require continued and immediate action throughout our own business and across our full value chain – including our Franchisees and suppliers – with support and enabling conditions and policies from industry peers, NGOs and government at all levels.
 Among other efforts, we intend to continue focusing on:

-- Scaling regenerative agriculture practices within our supply chain.
+• Scaling regenerative agriculture practices within our supply chain (see Responsible Sourcing).

-- Contributing to deforestation-free supply chains for our primary commodities through our sourcing actions.
+• Contributing to deforestation-free supply chains for our primary commodities in highest-priority regions through our sourcing actions (see Nature, Forests & Water).

-- Using our voice to advocate for climate-positive policies globally.
+• Using our voice to engage on and advocate for climate-positive policies globally.

 Recognizing the Evolving Landscape

-Currently, we have aligned our target with the SBTi’s 2023 guidance for target-setting, and our data collection and analysis approach uses the Greenhouse Gas Protocol, the primary global emissions accounting framework.
-We will continue to share our progress as accounting frameworks evolve.
-Any changes to third-party guidance or technologies that were utilized to inform our strategies have the potential to impact our ability to meet our current targets.
+Currently, we have aligned our target with the SBTi’s guidance for target-setting, and our data collection and analysis approach is informed by the Greenhouse Gas Protocol (GHGP), the primary global emissions accounting framework.
+We will continue to share our progress as regulations, and reporting and accounting frameworks, evolve.
+Any changes to third-party guidance or technologies that were utilized to inform our strategies and progress have the potential to impact our ability to meet our current targets.
 Given the long-term nature of our strategies, this could result in revision of our assumptions, calculations and targets, depending on how standards and measurement capabilities develop.

-We also know we will need external climate accounting standards to continue evolving in the pragmatic way we anticipate – especially for nature-based solutions, such as soil carbon sequestration and land use change, and for renewable energy – to enable us to meet our current targets.
+We also acknowledge that external climate accounting standards will need to continue evolving in a pragmatic way – especially for the attribution of renewable energy credits and nature-based emissions reduction solutions such as soil carbon sequestration and land use change – to enable us to meet our current targets.

 Our climate ambitions will be balanced with overall Company performance ambitions, including financial growth and continued innovation in our menu offerings and sourcing.
 The Company’s pursuit of financial growth strategies, including the development of new restaurants and continued sales growth, could also result in an increase in near- or medium-term GHG emissions if we do not decarbonize our footprint at a rate greater than business growth.
 This balance of Companywide objectives and navigating the external environment will remain critical in enabling progress on our climate targets while also driving our business strategies forward.